roonyx/examples/README.md

 [Code Examples using React](/react)

+## Angular
+Angular is a development platform for building mobile and desktop web applications using Typescript/JavaScript and other languages.

 ## Ruby on Rails

 **Ruby on Rails**, or **Rails**, is a server-side web application framework written in Ruby under